European Economic Interest Groupings - GPO4

 Please note: an acknowledgement of receipt does not mean that a document has been accepted for registration at Companies House.

-Please note: Companies House does not accept accounts or any other statutory documents by fax, PDF or by email.
+Please note: Companies House does not accept any statutory documents by fax, PDF (except for electronically filed certified copies of charge instruments) or by email.